MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/item-documents.md

 2. On the header of the **Item Shipment** window, enter the fields.
 These fields are the same as those on the **Item Receipt** window.

 3. In the document lines of the **Item Shipment** window, enter the fields.
-These fields are the same as those on the **Item Receipt** form except for the following:
+These fields are the same as those on the **Item Receipt** window except for the following:

     -   The **Indirect Cost** field is available only in the **Item Receipt** window.

-    -   The fields in the following table are available only in the **Item Shipment** form.
+    -   The fields in the following table are available only in the **Item Shipment** window.

     |Field|Description|
     |---------------------------------|---------------------------------------|